chuboyo/streamlit/README.md

 # STREAMLIT ID CARD EDGE DETECTION AND CAPTURE  🆔 📸

-Streamlit app to detect id card edges and capture id card after edge detection.
+This repo contains code to run a streamlit app to detect id card edges and capture id card after edge detection.

 To run code from this repo: